orterforth/orterforth/README.txt

 subroutine calls.
 Because C does not properly allow such jumps, orterforth emulates them using a trampoline - a loop that successively calls function pointers.

+THE INSTALLATION PROCESS

+orterforth is bootstrapped from Forth source code derived from the Installation Manual, loaded from an emulated disc drive.
+The code is modified to allow for different platforms' processor architectures, cell sizes, I/O, memory layouts, and so on.

+On historical platforms, when install is complete, the memory map containing the installation and the required native code is saved to the emulated disc drive.
+(This is in a hex format to avoid issues with control characters used by the disc controller.)

+This is then used to create completed installation binaries.

+(On modern platforms, this whole installation process takes place on startup every time the program is launched - the installation code and disc contents are part of the binary.)

+To save space, the original installation code is loaded into a memory location outside this area and does not form part of the final binary.

+When installation is complete, or when the final binary is loaded, Forth starts with an interactive prompt.

+The emulated disc drive is available to the user to load programs in the same way it was used for install.

 THE RETRO DISC CONTROLLER - EMULATED HERE